CENTEL : 33.75 THB | +0.25 (0.75%)

 To enhance water efficiency, CENTEL has implemented Water Recycling & Reuse Projects, focusing on the reuse of treated greywater.
 A company-wide guideline supports hotels with on-site treatment systems in repurposing greywater for irrigation, green area maintenance, and cleaning of common areas—promoting efficient and sustainable water use across our operations.

 We also promote supplier collaboration to reduce single-use packaging by encouraging the use of reusable containers or returnable packaging for raw materials such as fruits, vegetables, and bread.
-In parallel, we advocate for sustainable raw material sourcing to support circular economy principles, enhance resource efficiency, and minimize pollution.
+In parallel, we advocate for sustainable packaging to support circular economy principles, minimize pollution, and promote environmentally friendly end-of-life disposal management.

 Biodiversity Stewardship